-Vascular endothelial growth factor induces the expression of the transcription factor TOX in T cells to drive a clonal exhaustion program in these lymphocytes [14].
-This can be decisive given that our findings corroborate that both CD4+ T and CD8+ T cells in severe acute COVID-19 patients present significantly higher PD-1 expression, suggesting a propensity of these cells to apoptosis and exhaustion during SARS-CoV-2 infection [15].
+VEGF induces the expression of the transcription factor TOX in T cells to drive a clonal exhaustion program in these lymphocytes (14).
+This can be decisive given that our findings corroborate the demonstration that both CD4+ T and CD8+ T cells in severe acute COVID-19 patients present significantly higher PD-1 expression suggesting a propensity of these cells to apoptosis and exhaustion during SARS-CoV-2 infection (15).
 The mechanisms of clonal deletion as a result of the processes of antigenic or apoptotic ligand-mediated hyperactivation are characteristic of infections with systemic inflammation.
-In these conditions, an induction of terminal differentiation programs in which clonal senescence processes of activated lymphocytes is observed [22].
-In this study, we showed a significantly increased frequency of late-differentiated T cells characterized by the particular phenotype CD28-CD57+ [16].
-Although we showed that terminally differentiated SARS-CoV-2-specific CD3+CD8+CD28-CD57+ T cells respond, by producing perforin when stimulated with viral antigens, our findings revealed that severe acute COVID-19 infection is associated with senescence and/or exhaustion of T cells, especially within the CD4+ T-cell compartment since we observed a high frequency of CD3+CD4+CD28-CD57+ T cells expressing PD-1.
-The clonal loss of CD4+ lymphocytes could limit the repertoire of the memory T-cell compartment, affecting B cell responses by limiting their duration and affinity, and thus predisposing individuals to secondary infections (Figure 7).
+In these conditions, an induction of terminal differentiation programs in which clonal senescence processes of activated lymphocytes is observed (22).
+We showed herein a significantly increased frequency of late-differentiated T-cells characterized by the particular phenotype CD28+CD57+ (16).
+Although we showed herein that terminally differentiated SARS-CoV-2-specific CD3+CD8+CD28-CD57+ T cells respond, producing perforin when stimulated with viral antigens, our findings revealed that severe acute COVID-19 infection is associated with senescence/exhaustion of T cells, especially within the CD4+ T cell compartment since we observed a high frequency of CD3+CD4+CD28-CD57+ T cells expressing PD-1.
+The clonal loss of CD4+ lymphocytes could limit the repertoire of the memory T cell compartment, affecting B cell responses by limiting their duration and affinity thus predisposing individuals to secondary infections (Figure 7).